 The additional capital will be used to service and finance the bank’s corporate, institutional and retail clients, said Gunit Chadha, chief executive of Deutsche Bank’s Indian unit.

-Corporate and investment banking makes up more than 80% of Deutsche Bank’s business in India.
-In April 2011, the bank sold its credit card business to IndusInd Bank Ltd, but has maintained that it will continue to invest in retail banking, although this will remain a small part of its overall business in India.
+credit card business to IndusInd Bank Ltd, but has maintained that it will continue to invest in retail banking, although this will remain a small part of its overall business in India.

 In 2010-11, Deutsche Bank’s profit in India rose 41% to Rs.630 crore, helped by rising income from advances, trading and fees.
 It earned Rs.1,880.16 crore from advances and investments, up from Rs.1,578.87 crore in the previous year.